Wherever you travel in South Australia these days, you can be sure of a perfectly made gin and tonic featuring a locally-distilled artisan spirit.

 Adelaide Hills: Applewood Distillery

 Applewood Distillery boasts the title of the first distillery in the Adelaide Hills region of Applewood.
 Headed-up by husband and wife team Brendan and Laura Carter – who are behind other local boozy entities Unico Zelo and Harvest – the distillery focuses on gins, and has won international plaudits for its product.
-Applewood Distillery aims to support famers utilising sustainable farming, crop and orchard methods, and each gin is made with 20 different botanical ingredients.
+Applewood Distillery aims to support farmers utilising sustainable farming, crop and orchard methods, and each gin is made with 20 different botanical ingredients.
 Half are experimental and are native to Australia, and the remainder are classics.

 Adelaide Hills: Adelaide Hills Distillery